 — Phil Hudson, Partner, Price & Myers Consulting Engineers

-A sympathetic and responsive management structure is needed to develop or retain a creative culture.
+They say 'structure follows strategy' and a sympathetic and responsive management structure is needed to develop and retain a creative culture.

 Having defined aspirations and established a plan, the next step is to create the right business model to enable success, drawing on management and support frameworks that are light-touch but effective.